-Join Tim Grey for an in-depth discussion in this video Refining overall tonality, part of Photoshop Artist in Action: Tim Grey's Abandoned Farmhouse.
+Join Tim Grey for an in-depth discussion in this video Refining overall tonality, part of Enhancing a Photograph in Photoshop: Abandoned Farmhouse.

 After processing my raw image to bring it into Photoshop, one of the first things I'll tend to focus on is overall tonal adjustments.
 To be sure, I did adjust tonality within Adobe Camera Raw, but I do want to fine-tune things just a little bit.
 I've also already cropped and straightened the image, so this seems to be a good time to focus on that overall exposure.
 I feel like I could use a little bit more contrast in this image.
 The clouds could probably use a lot of contrast, but I'll consider applying a targeted adjustment that only affects the sky a little bit later.

 But even for the overall photo, not really taking the sky into account specifically, but just the general tonality, I feel that a little bit more contrast, and especially a little more density in the darker values, would help improve the appearance of the image.
 And for that adjustment, I'm going to apply a curves adjustment layer.
 So, at the bottom of the layers panel, I'll click on the Add Adjustment Layer button, that's the half black, half white circle icon.
 And from the pop-up menu that appears, I'll choose Curves.
 That will add a curves adjustment layer, and it will also give me the controls for the curves adjustment on the properties panel.